BergLab/CompNeuro22/README.md

 ## The exam

-There are two exam options that you can choose:

-  + **Option A** : You have 10 min to go through —and explain— how you solved the exercises from one week (picked at random).
-This is followed by 5 min question session about your presentation and general questions about the course content.
-  + **Option B** : You prepare a 10 min presentation on each of topics covered during the course.
-The specific topic will be randomly picked during the exam, ie. you need to have prepared a 10min presentation for each of the topics and we randomly pick one when you arrive at the exam.
-The list of topics will be given 2 weeks before the exam.
-This is followed by 5 min question session about your presentation and general questions about the course content.
+You need to prepare a 10 min presentation on each of topics covered during the course followed by 5 min questions about your presentation, and general questions about the rest of the course content.
+The specific topic will be randomly picked during the exam.
+You can choose to use —or not— the week's notebook as support for you presentation (we will provide the notebooks on a projector).

+The specific topics will be announce soon.
+They will correspond to each of the topics covered on every week (excluding the linear algebra week).

 ## Other resources